awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 **When another person has access to the Amazon S3 bucket that you exported your backup to\.**
 To control access to your backups, only allow access to the Amazon S3 bucket to those whom you want to access your data\.
 For information about managing access to an Amazon S3 bucket, see [Managing access](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html) in the *Amazon S3 Developer Guide*\.
 **When another person has permissions to use the CopySnapshot API operation\.**
 Users or groups that have permissions to use the `CopySnapshot` API operation can create their own Amazon S3 buckets and copy backups to them\.
 To control access to your backups, use an AWS Identity and Access Management \(IAM\) policy to control who has the ability to use the `CopySnapshot` API\.
-For more information about using IAM to control the use of ElastiCache API operations, see [Identity and access management in Amazon ElastiCache](IAM.md) in the *ElastiCache User Guide*\.
+For more information about using IAM to control the use of ElastiCache API operations, see [Identity and Access Management for Amazon ElastiCache](IAM.md) in the *ElastiCache User Guide*\.

 **Topics**
 + [Step 1: Create an Amazon S3 bucket](#backups-exporting-create-s3-bucket)